-Coverage based-objectives, hereafter referred to as Cov, correspond to the BD functions described in Section 3.3 and are computed as the sum of the approach level [56] and the normalized branch distance [56].
+Coverage based-objectives, hereafter referred to as Cov, correspond to the BD functions described in Section III-C and are computed as the sum of the approach level [56] and the normalized branch distance [56].
 Therefore, Cov aims to execute as many branches of IntC as possible.

 Failure-based test objectives, hereafter referred as to Fail, aim to generate test cases that execute as many branches of IntC as possible while violating as many system safety requirements as possible when executing each branch.
-Thus, Fail is defined by combining branch distance BD and failure distance FD functions described in Section 3.3.
-More precisely, for each branch j of IntC and every safety requirement l of \mathcal{F} , a failure-based test objective is defined as $Min\{Fail{j,l}(i)\}{0 \leq i \leq \frac{T}{N}}$ where
+Thus, Fail is defined by combining branch distance BD and failure distance FD functions described in Section III-C. More precisely, for each branch j of IntC and every safety requirement l of \mathcal{F} , a failure-based test objective is defined as $Min{Fail{j,l}(i)}{0 \le i \le \frac{T}{2}}$ where

-$$\mathit{Fail}{j,l}(i) = \begin{cases} \overline{BD}{j}(i) + \overline{FD}{max} & \text{if } j \text{ is not covered} \\ \overline{FD}{l}(i) & \text{otherwise} \end{cases}$$
+$$Fail{j,l}(i) = \begin{cases} \overline{BD}j(i) + \overline{FD}{max} & \text{if } j \text{ is not covered} \\ \overline{FD}l(i) & \text{otherwise} \end{cases}$$

-In this paper, we focus our empirical evaluation on comparing Hybrid with alternative test objectives, but we do not compare FITEST with alternative many-objective search algorithms because, as discussed in Section 3.4, our changes to MOSA are primarily motivated by the practical needs of (1) using genetic operators for numerical vectors (often called real-coded operators [32, 42]) and (2) lowering the running time of our algorithm by reducing the number of (expensive) fitness computations at each generation.
-In our preliminary experiments, running MOSA with its default population size of 50 [59] required more than 24 hours for only 10 generations.
-Further, previous studies showed that MOSA, which is the algorithm underlying FITEST, outperforms other search-based algorithms in unit testing, such as random search [26], whole suite search [26, 59], and other many-objective evolutionary algorithms [60].
+In this paper, we focus our empirical evaluation on comparing Hybrid with alternative test objectives, but we do not compare FITEST with alternative many-objective search algorithms because, as discussed in Section III-D, our changes to MOSA are primarily motivated by the practical needs of (1) using genetic operators for numerical vectors (often called real-coded operators [52], [51]) and (2) lowering the running time of our algorithm by reducing the number of (expensive) fitness computations at each generation.
+In our preliminary experiments, running MOSA with its default population size of 50 [35] required more than 24 hours for only 10 generations.
+Further, previous studies showed that MOSA, which is the algorithm underlying FITEST, outperforms other alternative search-based algorithms in unit testing, such as random search [57], whole suite search [57], [35], and other many-objective evolutionary algorithms [36].

-4.2 Case Study Systems
+B. Case Study Systems

 We evaluate our approach by applying it to two case study systems developed by IEE.
-Both systems contain the four self-driving features introduced in Section 2.
+Both systems contain the four selfdriving features introduced in Section II.
 However since engineers had developed two alternative sets of rules to prioritize these features and to resolve their undesired interactions, they developed two different function models for the integration component (i.e., IntC).
-Due to confidentiality reasons, we do not share the details of the IntC models used in these two systems.
+Due to confidentially reasons, we do not share the details of the IntC models used in these two systems.
 Both systems are developed in Matlab/Simulink and can be integrated into PreScan, the simulator used in this paper.
-We refer to these systems as SafeDrive1 and SafeDrive2.
+We refer to these two systems as SafeDrive1 and SafeDrive2.

-4.3 Experimental Settings
+C. Experimental Settings